Schedule of Classes:

 Week 2 - Our Study of Chinese Religion, continued.

 Can we really understand another religion, especially from a foreign culture?
 The “phenomenology” and “heterophenomenology” of religion.
-Herbert Fingarette, Confucius-The Secular as Sacred as an example of heterophenomenology; Chris Arthur, “Phenomenology and the Art of Story-telling,” and “Notes from Fingarette.doc” on My.Westminster.
+Herbert Fingarette, Confucius-The Secular as Sacred as an example of heterophenomenology; Chris Arthur, “Phenomenology and the Art of Story-telling,” and “Notes from Fingarette.doc” on My.Westminster (any such documents are also available from the class R: drive).
 Consider Fingarette on li, on ch'ih, and on jen.

 Week 4 - Archaic Chinese Religion.